ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - Once the the docker container is running, is can be used as a virtual Linux box.
 - Using docker ensures that all packages, including some tricky ones (looking at you GDAL!) are already installed in a modern Python system (currently 3.9).
 - This will hopefully help us to bring the standalone version to more people, without as little complexity as possible.
 Although minimal, some command line (text terminal) activity is required.
-- After creating the docker container, scripts are provided to install the latest verion of TouchTerrain and to run a jupyter server inside the container.
-Theserver that can be accessed through your standard, local browser and you can download and upload files through jupyter.
+- After creating the docker container, scripts are provided to install the latest version of TouchTerrain and to run a jupyter server inside the container.
+The server that can be accessed through your standard, local browser and you can download and upload files through jupyter.
 - A new notebook (`TouchTerrain_jupyter_for_starters.ipynb`) will hopefully make is easy for beginners to work through the workflow of creating a 3D terrain model file in standalone.

 ### TouchTerrain Standalone Pros & Cons